 You Are Not Making Self-Care a Priority.

-Balance will always be out of reach if you are not deliberately making time for YOU and what you love; that includes making room only for positive energy, thoughts and people.
-Self-care is never a selfish act, on the contrary, it is a remedy to stress as it builds the capacity to recover lost energy and do more.
+Harmony will always be out of reach if you are not deliberately making time for YOU and what you love; that includes making room for positive energy, thoughts and people.
+Self-care is never a selfish act, on the contrary, it is a priority and a remedy to stress as it builds the capacity to recover lost energy and do more.

 As much as possible, take time out to reward yourself after a busy day or week by engaging in activities that will get you relaxed and boost your energy level such as getting enough sleep, eating healthy meals, getting regular workout or engaging in sports , traveling for leisure, etc.

-Finding balance in your life simply requires a conscious prioritizing of key areas of your life and daily investing the time, resources and discipline required by each area in order to achieve maximum personal and professional returns.
+Achieving work-life harmony is simply requires a conscious prioritizing of key areas of your life and daily investing the time, resources and discipline required by each area in order to achieve optimal personal and professional returns.

 What areas of your life are you prioritizing?